 Response to Reports: Dispatchers are available 24 hours a day to answer campus community calls.
 MUPD procedures require an immediate response to emergency calls.
 MUPD works closely with a full range of City and county resources to assure a complete and timely response to all emergency calls.
 Priority response is given to crimes against persons and personal injuries.
-The Mercyhurst University Police Department responds to all reports of crimes and/or emergencies that occur on-campus, adjacent to campus within its public property reporting area, or within a campus-controlled, -owned, -operated, and/or -recognized facility, building, residence hall, or area.
-Mercyhurst University Police Department personnel also can notify Erie County emergency dispatchers of emergency situations occurring on-campus via portable, mobile, and fixed two-way radio communications systems, and transferring telephone calls to the 911 emergency center.
-This system allows Public Safety to summon assistance from emergency responders if deemed necessary and appropriate.
-Incidents occurring on-campus buildings, or on recognized public property adjacent to or contiguous to University-owned, -controlled, -operated, or recognized facilities, buildings, or areas are documented and processed for further investigation and review by the Vice President for Student Life and/or the local City of Erie Police, depending upon the nature of the crime or emergency and the involvement of the local City of Erie Police.
+The MUPD responds to all reports of crimes and/or emergencies that occur on-campus, adjacent to campus within its public property reporting area, or within a campus-controlled, - owned, -operated, and/or -recognized facility, building, residence hall, or area.

+MUPD personnel also can notify Erie County emergency dispatchers of emergency situations occurring oncampus via portable, mobile, and fixed two-way radio communications systems, and transferring telephone calls to the 911 emergency center.
+This system allows MUPD to summon assistance from emergency responders if deemed necessary and appropriate.
+Incidents occurring on- campus, within residence halls or non-campus buildings, or on recognized public property adjacent to or contiguous to University-owned, -controlled, -operated, or recognized facilities, buildings, or areas are documented and processed for further investigation and review by the Vice President for Student Life and/or the local City of Erie Police, depending upon the nature of the crime or emergency and the involvement of the local City of Erie Police.
 Additional information obtained via any investigation will also be forwarded to the Director of Residence Life.